IRC4Fun/inspircd/README.md

 *Recommended Installation*

-  1. Git CLONE from our InspIRCd Github: `git clone https://github.com/IRC4Fun/inspircd.git inspircd3-src` *Dependencies:* `build-essential , curl , libwww-perl`
+  1. Git CLONE from our InspIRCd Github: `git clone https://github.com/IRC4Fun/inspircd.git` *Dependencies:* `build-essential , curl , libwww-perl`
-  2.  `cd inspircd3-src` and run `./configure` — The path should be `/home/acct/inspircd3`
+  2.  `cd inspircd` and run `./configure` — The path(s) should be `/home/acct/inspircd`
+  3. Allow the configuration manager to enable all extra plugins at once.
-  3. Once completed, you will need to use InspIRCd3’s modulemanager to install the following contrib modules.
+  4. Once completed, you will need to use InspIRCd3’s modulemanager to install the following contrib modules.
         `./modulemanager install m_shed_users`
         `./modulemanager install m_opmoderated`
         `./modulemanager install m_joinpartsno`